Tracardi/tracardi-api/manual/en/docs/getting_started/code_definitions.md

-# Core definitions
+# Tracardi Core Definitions

 In order to understand how Tracardi CPD works you will need to learn the following definitions.

+## Traffic

+Tracardi is able to hold and send data.
+Therefore, the system defines two types of traffic.
+Incoming, i.e. systems that are able to send data to Tracardi.
+These will be websites, internal systems and services.
+Basically, logged inbound traffic is defined by the id that tracardi creates and which we use to identify the traffic.

+n the system, we call incoming traffic event sources.

+The second type of traffic is outgoing traffic.
+These are external systems to which we send data or send data inquiries.
+In the system, we call them resources.

+## Event source

+In order to kick-start your new project with Tracardi, you must create a new event source.
+That source will give you an identifier which when attached to your track calls will start collecting data about your users.

+Some sources may require user consent to collect data from this source.
+A web page requires consent from the user to collect and store their data.

 ## Resource

-In order to kick start your new project with Tracardi you must create a new resource.
-That resource will give you an identifier which when attached to your track calls will start collecting data about your users.
-There are three types of resources.
-The resource that can emit events, e.g. web page.
-This type of resource sends data to tracardi every time something happens.
-Other examples are SMS gateway, received email, payload from kafka queue.

-The second type of resource is the resource that stores data, e.g. database.
-You have to query that resource for data.
-It does not send data when something changed.

-Tracardi can access both types of resources.
-For example, someone visits your page (first resource) tracardi receives an event with profile id then it queries the MySql database for additional data about the user (second resource).

-Some resources may require user consent to collect data from this resource.
-A web page requires consent from the user to collect and store his or her data.
+Resources are data sets or services that we query for data.
+They often require authentication and therefore during their creation we will be asked for passwords or tokens.
+The part of the resource definition that contains sensitive data is encoded.
+Additionally, by creating resources we will be asked to provide access to test and production resources.
+Tracardi allows you to test your internal processes.
+Additionally, it enables [workflow staging](../flow/index.md).
+Therefore, sometimes a workflow has to be combined with test resources in order not to introduce changes, e.g. in production databases.

 ## Session

 Session - an object that remembers the details of the connection with the client on the server for some time.
 A characteristic feature of the session is that the data assigned to it are usually temporary, volatile.

+A session is often associated with a visit.
+As long as the session remains unchanged, the visit lasts.
+The session id is set when sending data to Tracari.
+It is under the control of the client program.

 ## Event